 Pumpkin mac and cheese with bacon is deliciously creamy, has a hint of warm spice and is topped with a buttery breadcrumb mixture and crisp bacon.
 Perfect for a comforting fall or winter dish!

-It was full of football, a long-awaited break in the weather (from high 90s to a glorious low 70s for the highs), movie nights and some Halloween decorating fun.
+The weekend was full of football, long-awaited cooler weather, movie nights and some Halloween decorating fun.

 And now it's Monday and I'm trying to get back on the momentum train.
 It's not going so well so far...